-- Meanwhile, in a large skillet over medium heat, heat oil.
+- In empty pot from parboiling peppers, over medium heat, heat oil.
 Add onion and garlic; saute until onion is transparent, approximately 5 minutes.
 Add meat and cook, using spoon to break meat into small pieces, until meat is no longer red, approximately 7 minutes.
 Drain and discard juices.

 - Stir in rice and all remaining ingredients, except reserved cup of tomatoes and 1/4 cup of Parmesan cheese.
 Spoon mixture into peppers.
 Place, top side up, in greased baking dish.
 Top each pepper with approximately 2 tablespoons of reserved crushed tomatoes and sprinkle with grated Parmesan cheese.

 - Bake uncovered until peppers are tender, forty minutes.
 Serve while hot.